Performance of a Mixing Study, continued

 Step Three

-The sample that has been made for the mixing study consisting of the pooled normal plasma and the patient plasma should also be incubated to rule out any slow-reacting inhibitors.
-To do this, the "mixed" specimen is incubated at 37º C for 1-2 hours or as long as required by your laboratory's procedure.
+The sample made for the mixing study consisted of pooled normal plasma and the patient plasma should also be incubated to rule out any slow-reacting inhibitors.
+To do this, the "mixed" specimen is incubated at 37°C for 1–2 hours or as long as required by your laboratory's procedure.
 A set of control tubes should also be incubated at the same time as the mixed sample tube.
-A pure patient plasma sample and a pure pooled normal plasma sample will serve as the controls in this procedure.
-You may incubate all three tubes together in a water bath or heat block.
-Refer to the image on the right.
-The incubation of these controls will account for the heat-labile state of some coagulation factors, which will be discussed again.
+A pure patient plasma sample and a pure pooled standard plasma sample will serve as the controls in this procedure.
+You may incubate all three tubes in a water bath or heat block (refer to the image on the right).
+The incubation of these controls will account for the heat-labile state of some coagulation factors.

-After the incubation phase, the PT and/or aPTT tests should then be repeated once more.
-If any coagulation inhibitors were present in the patient sample, the incubation phase would have given the ideal temperature and time for the antibody-coagulation factor reaction to take place.
+After the incubation phase, the PT and/or aPTT tests should be repeated.
+If coagulation inhibitors were present in the patient sample, the incubation phase would have given the ideal temperature and time for the antibody-coagulation factor reaction.
 This is especially helpful in the case of anti-factor VIII inhibitors since they are often slow-acting or weak inhibitors.